spaziocodice/SolRDF/README.md

 SolRDF
 ======

-SolRDF (i.e. Solr + RDF) is a set of Solr extensions for managing (index and search) RDF data.
+SolRDF (i.e. Solr + RDF) is a set of Solr extensions for managing (index and search) RDF data

-The following page will guide you through the SolRDF quick installation.
+This page will guide you through the SolRDF quick installation.
 I assume you already have Java (7), Maven (3.x) and git on your system.

 Checkout the project Open a new shell and type the following: